lonycell/grafana.v7/docs/sources/developers/plugins/data-frames.md

 In long format, string values are represented as separate fields rather than as labels.
 As a result, a data form in long form may have duplicated time values.

-Grafana can detect and convert data frames in long format into wide format.
+ThingSPIN can detect and convert data frames in long format into wide format.

-> Note: Long format is currently only supported in the backend: [Grafana Issue #22219](https://github.com/grafana/grafana/issues/22219).
+> Note: Long format is currently only supported in the backend: [ThingSPIN Issue #22219](https://github.com/grafana/grafana/issues/22219).

 For example, the following data frame in long format: